viamrobotics/docs/docs/tutorials/projects/light-up.md

 This project is a great place to start if you are new to building robots, because the only hardware it requires in addition to your computer is a [smart plug](https://www.kasasmart.com/us/products/smart-plugs/kasa-smart-wifi-plug-mini) or smart bulb.

-{{< gif webm_src="../img/light-up/light-up.webm" mp4_src="../img/light-up/light-up.mp4" alt= "The project working: a person sitting at a desk with a computer and lightbulb set up in front of her.
-As she leaves the light turns off, and as she enters the frame, the light turns back on." >}}
+{{<gif webm_src="../../img/light-up/light-up.webm" mp4_src="../img/light-up/light-up.mp4" alt="The project working: a person sitting at a desk with a computer and lightbulb set up in front of her.
+As she leaves the light turns off, and as she enters the frame, the light turns back on.">}}

 ## Hardware requirements